department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/research-plan.md

 ### Outcome

-It will give us a fuller understanding of what Benefit Office clients need, and create design recommendations for the [Regional Benefit Office MVP](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/regional-offices/design/README.md).
+It will give us a fuller understanding of what Benefit Office clients need, and allow us to make design recommendations for the [Regional Benefit Office MVP](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/regional-offices/design/README.md).

 ### Research questions